geopython/GeoHealthCheck/docs/admin.rst

 export data
 ...........

-TODO: export data to .json file with or without runs.
+Exporting database-data to a .json file with or without Runs is still to be done.

+Exporting Resource and Run data from a running GHC instance can be effected via a REST API, for example:

+* all Resources: http://demo.geohealthcheck.org/json  (or `as CSV <http://demo.geohealthcheck.org/csv>`_)
+* one Resource: http://demo.geohealthcheck.org/resource/1/json (or `CSV <http://demo.geohealthcheck.org/resource/1/csv>`_)
+* all history (Runs) of one Resource: http://demo.geohealthcheck.org/resource/1/history/json (or `in csv <http://demo.geohealthcheck.org/resource/1/history/csv>`_)

+NB for detailed reporting data only JSON is supported.

 User Management
 ---------------